sbernhard/node-red-contrib-bt-presence/README.md

 * Add the bluetooth devices you want to scan.
 To enter more than one, use a comma to separate them.
 * Set the scan interval.
 * Deploy your flow
-* "present" will be signalized in msg.payload in case of presence.
-Otherwise "not-present"
+* 'true' will be signalized in msg.payload in case of presence.
+Otherwise 'false'
+* A new msg will only be sent, in case of a change.
+* The interval is the time seconds between two checks.

 ## Loxone Configuration
 ![node-red-contrib-bt-presence](/doc/node-red-contrib-bt-presence.PNG)